mdx-js/mdx/readme.md

 Implementations were often template string-based which required lots of escaping and cumbersome syntax.

-> “MDX \[…] is extremely useful for using design system components to render
+> MDX \[…] is extremely useful for using design system components to render
-> markdown and weaving interactive components in with existing markdown.”
+> markdown and weaving interactive components in with existing markdown.
 >
 > — [@chrisbiscardi][tweet]